Srenonno/time-managment-web-application/README.md

-# time-managment-web-application
+# Time-managment-web-application

-Web application using Spring Frame work that manage time and tasks of employers
+Web application using Spring Framework that manage time and tasks of employers.
+Using spring boot, spring security, teamleaf, fullCalendar, Ajax ...